Sergey Brin: Personal life

 Brin was raised Jewish, but is not religious.

 In May 2007, Brin married biotech analyst and entrepreneur Anne Wojcicki in the Bahamas.
 They had a son in late 2008 and a daughter in late 2011.
 In August 2013, it was announced that Brin and his wife were living separately after Brin had an extramarital affair with a Google Glass colleague.
 In June 2015, Brin and Wojcicki finalized their divorce.

 On November 7, 2018, he married Nicole Shanahan, a legal tech founder.
 They have a daughter, born in late 2018.
 Brin and Shanahan separated on December 15, 2021, and Brin filed for divorce on January 4, 2022.
 In summer 2023, the divorce was finalized.
 The Wall Street Journal reported that a reason for the breakup was a "brief affair" in 2021 between Shanahan and Elon Musk.

 Brin's mother, Eugenia, has been diagnosed with Parkinson's disease.
 In 2008, he decided to make a donation to the University of Maryland School of Medicine, where his mother has received treatment.
 According to Forbes, Brin has donated over $1 billion to fund research on the disease.

 Brin and Wojcicki, although separated, jointly ran The Brin Wojcicki Foundation until 2014.
 Since then, Brin has used the Sergey Brin Family Foundation and a donor-advised fund for his philanthropic giving.
 They donated extensively to The Michael J. Fox Foundation and in 2009 gave $1 million to support the Hebrew Immigrant Aid Society.

-Brin is a donor to Democratic Party candidates and organizations, having donated $5,000 to Barack Obama's 2012 reelection campaign and $30,800 to the DNC.
+Brin was a donor to Democratic Party candidates and organizations, having donated $5,000 to Barack Obama's 2012 reelection campaign and $30,800 to the DNC.
 Brin attended the second inauguration of Donald Trump, sitting alongside Donald Trump supporters and other tech moguls.
+In December 2025, as a result of the 2026 California billionaire tax initiative, Brin and Page, worth a combined $520 billion, terminated or moved 60 limited liability companies that hold their assets out of California.

+Brin is the owner of the superyacht Dragonfly.

+Brin has described his use of and experiences with psychedelic drugs such as psilocybin.
+He has also invested in psychedelic pharmaceutical companies like Soneira Bio, which is developing ibogaine (SON-001) for potential medical use.